ubihazard/probook-4x30s/README.md

 defaults write -g Moraea_DarkMenuBar -bool true
 ```

 In Monterey you can get noticeable performance improvement by enabling reduced transparency mode in Accessibility settings.
-(This mode is broken on BigSir with patched kexts, rendering the menu bar unusable.)
+(This mode is broken on Big Sur with patched kexts, rendering the menu bar unusable.)
 With this on, you can now selectively re-enable transparency and blur for the dock:

 ```bash
 defaults write com.apple.dock Moraea_EnableTransparency 1